 Christa Sorenson loves to party — especially when it’s for a good cause.
-The longtime enrollment advisor for University of Phoenix education programs and health care programs is passionate about helping others.
+The longtime enrollment representative for University of Phoenix education programs and health care programs is passionate about helping others.
 With an emphasis on fun, her fundraisers are usually packaged as after-work happy hours, weekend comedy shows or girls’ shoe-shopping sprees.

 Sorenson’s efforts even earned her a congratulatory letter from President Barack Obama — she is among 111 University employees to receive the President’s Volunteer Service Award in 2012.
 She was singled out further as a “gold-level” award winner for logging more than 1,000 volunteer hours and participating in dozens of University-sponsored projects.

 But praise and accolades are not what fuel Sorenson’s philanthropic energy.
 “Helping out, doing events, volunteering — it just makes sense to me,” she says.
 Her interest in fundraising was stoked while she was an undergraduate at Northern Arizona University.
 “It was after 9/11, and we were raising funds for a scholarship program,” she adds.
 “It seemed important that I get involved.
 After that, I was hooked.”

 Whether planning or participating in a charity event, she says she always has “so much fun,” sometimes at her own expense.
 For instance, she recently uncovered a talent for painting kids’ faces.

 Helping out, doing events, volunteering — it just makes sense to me.

 “I’m not that great at it, but they don’t seem to mind, and I feed off their excitement,” Sorenson says, even though it might be hard to discern the difference between a butterfly and a monster she painted on a happy little face.